-With small class sizes and tuition by practising artists, students have opportunities to experience international contemporary art and culture at first hand, to meet artists, attend talks and workshops with visiting artists, island-based geologists, archeologists, historians, writers and ecologists.
+With small class sizes and tuition by practising artists, students have opportunities to experience and engage with international contemporary art and culture first-hand, as well as meet artists, and attend talks and workshops with visiting artists, island-based geologists, archaeologists, historians, writers and ecologists.

 Fundamental to the college’s teaching and learning is students’ regular interaction with and response to North Uist’s beautiful and striking natural world.
 A strong environmental focus underpins all aspects of studying and the Outer Hebrides provide a unique and inspiring place to work.